 APRIL 22, 2019: EDMONTON LAB HUB PROJECT

-As one of their first moves as government, prior to even being sworn-in, the $590 million lab hub project was put on hold until the government has had the opportunity to “review the project.”
+As one of their first moves as government, prior to even being sworn-in, the UCP announced that the $590 million lab hub project would be put on hold until they have the opportunity to “review the project.”
 Then-Premier elect Jason Kenney claimed that this project “will do nothing to improve patient services,” a claim which is both inaccurate, and patently disrespectful to laboratory workers and the vital work they do for Albertans.
 Reporting from the Edmonton Journal showed that our current lab system is outdated and overwrought, and without a plan in its stead, this halt to what was to be a major expansion for our public laboratory services puts Albertans’ health care in jeopardy.